quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part10_The_Encoder.md

 Background context: The passage explains that converting an autoencoder into a variational autoencoder involves changes to both the encoder and the loss function.
 Specifically, it mentions altering the encoding process to use a multivariate normal distribution around each point.
 :p What change is made to the encoder in a variational autoencoder?
 ??x
-In a variational autoencoder, the encoder is modified so that instead of outputting a single point (latent vector) directly, it outputs parameters \(\mu\) and \(\sigma\) which define a multivariate normal distribution around a point in the latent space. x??
+In a variational autoencoder, the encoder is modified so that instead of outputting a single point (latent vector) directly, it outputs parameters $\mu $ and$\sigma$ which define a multivariate normal distribution around a point in the latent space. x??

 ---